 - Applicants must have taken at least four courses (12 credits) of university-level quantitative courses of which at least 2 must be Math:

-- Math prerequisites may include statistical, numerical and computational methods.
+- Math prerequisites may include statistical, numerical and computational methods (but not programming, for example).
 See list of appropriate McGill courses.

 - Quantitative courses may include those from physics, chemistry, engineering, computer-science, medical-physics, and quantitative life-science courses, and other courses that apply math to different fields.